 Pregnancy/Breastfeeding?
 Not suitable due to Fennel and Sage Lavender.

 Medication/Health Condition?
-Contraindicated Orally unless specified otherwise: Anticoagulant, Diabetes, High Blood Pressure medication; Childbirth, Epilepsy (no safe dose orally / 1.6% limit topically), Hemophilia, Major Surgery, Peptic Ulcer
+Contraindicated Orally unless specified otherwise: Anticoagulant, Diabetes, High Blood Pressure medication; Childbirth, Epilepsy (no safe dose orally / 1.6% limit topically), Hemophilia, Major Surgery (one week before and after), Peptic Ulcer

 Felt to be balancing for glandular (hormonal) functions.
 Calming.

 Topical: Dilute with a carrier oil and apply on lower abdomen, ankles or as desired.

 Internal: Tapestry is suitable for internal use within safe parameters if such use is deemed appropriate.
 We feel that internal use is rarely *needed* and should only be used with respect for how concentrated the oils are.
 HEO does not advocate internal use of essential oils without appropriate knowledge and understanding of how to administer, for what purpose, how much, which essential oils, safety concerns and so on.
 In our experience, essential oils are generally more effective used topically with proper dilution or inhaled.
 Kurt Schnaubelt Ph.D. notes that "French aromatherapy literature contains many references to using oils orally."
 He goes on to note that "generally 1 drop is always enough when ingesting essential oils."
 A potential toxicity hazard could occur when untrained people use essential oils orally and ingest too much.
 Keep in mind that while medical doctors or health care practitioners may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 It is not a matter of using "French" or "British" methods, it's a matter of experience and appropriate application.
 Click here for information about internal usage.